UA Parking & Transportation

 - I am on payroll deduction and am going on leave without pay or leaving the University, what do I do with my permit?

 - The permit must be returned to our office.
 PTS is not automatically informed of changes to your payroll status, and permit charges are liable to accumulate after your temporary or permanent separation from the University.
 By accepting the terms of permit purchase by payroll deduction, you accept responsibility for charges that accumulate on your account until your permit is returned or expired.
 If you are on leave without pay contact us at (520) 626-7275 as we treat each situation on a case by case basis.

 - Where do I find information about bicycles and bike programs on campus?

-- Visit our bicycle webpage for up to date bicycle information.
+- Please visit our bicycle webpage for up-to-date bicycle information.

 - How do I register my bike?

-- Bike registrations can be done at the Bike Repair Station or by going online to https://parking.arizona.edu/bicycle/registration/
+- Bike registrations can be done at the Bike Repair Station or online here.

-- What services are provided at the Bike Repair Station powered by Outdoor Rec?
+- What services are provided at the Bike Repair Shop powered by Outdoor Rec?